Eleirbag89/TelegramBotPHP/README.md

 $telegram->sendMessage($content);
 ```

-To upload a Photo, you need to load it with CurlFile:
+To upload a Photo or some other files, you need to load it with CurlFile:
 ```php
 // Load a local file to upload.
 If is already on Telegram's Servers just pass the resource id
 $img = curl_file_create('test.png','image/png');